U.S. Relations With Chile

 Bilateral Economic Relations

-The United States has a bilateral free trade agreement with Chile.
-The agreement eliminates tariffs and opens markets, reduces barriers for trade in services, provides protection for intellectual property, ensures regulatory transparency, guarantees nondiscrimination in the trade of digital products, commits the parties to maintain competition laws that prohibit anticompetitive business conduct, and requires effective labor and environmental enforcement.
-The United States and Chile participate in the Trans-Pacific Partnership trade negotiations that seek to develop a regional trade agreement.
+The U.S.-Chile FTA eliminates tariffs, reduces barriers to trade in services, provides protection for intellectual property, ensures regulatory transparency, guarantees nondiscrimination in the trade of digital products, commits the parties to maintain competition laws that prohibit anticompetitive business conduct, and requires effective labor and environmental enforcement.

 Chile's Membership in International Organizations

-Since its return to democracy in 1990, Chile has been an active participant in the international arena.
-Chile and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, Community of Democracies, Asia-Pacific Economic Cooperation forum, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Chile is also a member of the Pacific Alliance, Union of South American Nations (UNASUR), and Community of Latin American and Caribbean States (CELAC), and it was recently elected to the Steering Committee of the Open Government Partnership.
+Chile is an active participant in the international arena.
+Chile and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, Community of Democracies, Asia-Pacific Economic Cooperation Forum, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Chile is also a member of the Pacific Alliance, Union of South American Nations (UNASUR) Community of Latin American and Caribbean States (CELAC), and it was recently elected to the Steering Committee of the Open Government Partnership.
 Chile was the first Latin American country to endorse the U.S. Department of State’s Global Equality Fund, which connects governments, companies, and NGOs with the intent of improving the human rights of members of the LGBTI community.

 Chile maintains an embassy in the United States at 1732 Massachusetts Avenue, NW, Washington, DC 20036; tel: 202-785-1746.